Birth, for the modern human, is not without difficulty.

 TED TALK: A new way to think about the transition into motherhood (external link)

-The Key to achieving the birth you want (natural or not) in the current maternity climate is Birth Cartography.
-Creating a Birth Map, the advanced care directive of birthing, means that you can navigate the system with confidence and grace.
+The Key to achieving birth on your terms no matter what) in the current maternity climate is Birth Cartography.
+Creating a Birth Map, the advanced care directive of birthing, means that you can navigate the system with confidence.
 You do not need to hand over your power, you are more than capable of making decisions.
+It helps you to recognise that which you can control (decision points) and that which you can’t (circumstances).
+Creating a map means we can not only know where we are, but will understand the pathways available to us from that point.
+We can make confident decisions about the way forward.
+It is our birth, our way, no matter what.

 Stay Informed for free: Join the Member Area